 The story of silk, gin tinged blues and honey rued, sends a message that this character is used to paying her Honky Tonkin’ dues, but also leaves the questions why?
 Could it be that running away didn’t work out and Gal is now working through the consequences?

 Let’s run Away involves a relationship of equals and The Bottle and the Booze depicts an errant woman who has a fling when she is out too long after midnight.
-Ain’t Gonny Buy My Ring continues the relationship sagas but, this time, Gal is squarely in control; nailing the foolishness of her indolent partner’s crooning:
+Ain’t Gonny Buy My Ring (R. Cangelosi) continues the relationship sagas but, this time, Gal is squarely in control; nailing the foolishness of her indolent partner’s crooning:

 ‘There’s a gleam in your eye,